 Teton Valley Hospital

-Teton Valley Hospital is a county-owned 13 bed hospital in rural Teton Valley, Idaho.
+Teton Valley Hospital is a nonprofit, 13-bed hospital in rural Teton Valley, Idaho.
 It is certified by Medicare as a Critical Access Hospital and has served the Teton Valley community since 1938.
 Our hospital offers superior care and state-of-the-art medical technology, all close to home.
 Our scope of primary medical, surgical, and diagnostic services, as well as preventive education and free community workshops, encourage health and well-being.

 The grand opening of Teton Valley Hospital occurred in 1938.
 The building construction was a federal government WPA project.
 It took the combined efforts of everyone within the community to raise sufficient funds to adequately furnish the 4-bed hospital.
 In all, over $40,000 was donated through a variety of creative methods such as auctioning livestock, coal, haircuts, beer and firewood.
 One year, school students decided not to buy Valentines for each other and instead donate their “card money” toward the hospital.